RealityHertz/Greenhouse-Project/Reports/Team2-LessonsLearned.md

 # Team 2 Lessons Learned

-## Memeber and Individual Lessons Learned/Classes Applied
+## Member and Individual Lessons Learned/Classes Applied

 ### Noah Jones

 - What went well:
+    - For me, the main thing that went well was providing power to the lighting, PLC, and HMI subsystems.
+After realizing that using an extension cord was our best option during the building of the lighting system, it was easy to duplicate for the other two systems.
 - What did not go well:
 - Problems:
 - What would you do differently?